Dronte/pyright-remote/README.md

 # Multiple clients support

-Currently tcp proxy supports only one client at a time.
+Currently, tcp proxy supports only one client at a time.
 However, editing one project from different editors may be a reasonable thing to do.
-Adding support of multiple clients to a proxy to parse each incomming json-rpc request.
+Adding support for multiple clients to a proxy to parse each incoming json-rpc request.
 In consists of a simple `Content-Length` header and json body.
-Each request has an id, and server's response contains an id of request server is responding to.
+Each request has an id, and server's response contains an id of the request server is responding to.
-In practice id's are increasing integer numbers starting from 1, so they can easily intersect in requests from different clients.
+In practice, id's are increasing integer numbers starting from 1, so they can easily intersect in requests from different clients.

-After pasing the request proxy would be able to generate some unique request id, and repace it's original request id.
+After parsing the request proxy would be able to generate some unique request id, and replace it's original request id.
-For each new request id, proxy must remember it's orignal client.
+For each new request id, proxy must remember it's original client.
-After reciving a response from server, it must determine which client should recive this response.
+After recieving a response from server, it must determine which client should recieve this response.

-This support is not planned to be add in the future.
+This support is currently not planned to be add in the future.

 # Other clients

-This guide basically consists of two parts: setting up pyright-langserver + proxy, and setting up emacs.
+This guide basically consists of two parts: setting up pyright-langserver + proxy, and setting up emacs + eglot.
 If you have an instruction for other editors and willing to add it here, open an issue or make a PR, or both.